ragedharb16/Prediction-Diabetics/README.md

 ## Information about our Data:

-NoofPregnancies:information about the number of pregnancy female had till date
+* NoofPregnancies: Information about the number of pregnancy female had till date

-GlucoseLevel: glucose level of patient generally higher glucose level shoes the chances of sugar
+* GlucoseLevel: Glucose level of patient generally higher glucose level shoes the chances of sugar

-DiastolicPressure: diastolic pressure is specifically the minimum arterial pressure during relaxation and dilatation of the ventricles of the heart
+* DiastolicPressure: Diastolic pressure is specifically the minimum arterial pressure during relaxation and dilatation of the ventricles of the heart

-Insuline level: Insulin level of patient
+* Insuline level: Insulin level of patient

-BMI:The full form of BMI is Body Mass Index.
+* BMI: The full form of BMI is Body Mass Index.
 It is a method of measuring through which individuals are classified into the following categories

-RelativeHistory: history of the patient
+* RelativeHistory: History of the patient

-Age: AGe of the patient
+* Age: Age of the patient

-Diabetic: 0 shows that patient doesn't have diabetes 1 shows patient have diabetes
+* Diabetic: 0 shows that patient doesn't have diabetes 1 shows patient have diabetes

   # The Relation betwen the GlucoseLevel and the Diabetic